amitdas022/application-demo/README.md

 -------------------------------------------------

 -   `AUTH0_DOMAIN`: Your Okta domain (e.g., `dev-123456.okta.com`).
 This is used by `/api/auth.js` and `/api/okta-user-management.js`, and for frontend configuration via `/api/config`.

 -   `AUTH0_CLIENT_ID`: Client ID for your Okta OIDC Web Application.
 Used by `/api/auth.js` and for frontend configuration.

 -   `AUTH0_CLIENT_SECRET`: Client Secret for your Okta OIDC Web Application. **Used only by `api/auth.js` backend.**

 -   `AUTH0_AUDIENCE`: The audience for your Okta Authorization Server (e.g., `api://default` or a custom one). **Crucially, ensure this is `api://default` and NOT your Client ID.** Used by `/api/auth.js` and for frontend configuration.

--   `OKTA_API_TOKEN`: Your Okta SSWS API Token for accessing the Okta Management API.
-Used by `/api/okta-user-management.js`.
+-   `OKTA_M2M_CLIENT_ID`: Client ID for your Okta API Services Application.
+Used by `/api/okta-user-management.js` for M2M authentication.

+-   `OKTA_M2M_PRIVATE_KEY`: The base64 encoded content of the private key associated with your Okta API Services Application.
+Used by `/api/okta-user-management.js` for `private_key_jwt` authentication.